David-Nogueira/Steam_Games_2013_to_2023-R_Project-Cesae_Digital/README.md

 <p align="justify">
 This question is essential for understanding the popularity and commercial success of games on the Steam platform over time.
 Identifying the best-selling game can provide valuable insights into player preferences and market trends.
 Additionally, this information can be useful for game developers and investors when assessing the profit potential of new projects.<br>
-Since my dataset does not have a "sales" column, I analyzed the maximum number of owners, as each player had to acquire the game.
+Since my dataset does not have a "sales" column, I analysed the maximum number of owners, as each player had to acquire the game.
 However, some games are free (price = 0) but still highly profitable due to in-game transactions.
 Therefore, I divided this question into two analyses: one excluding free games and another including them.
 </p>

 <p align="center">